-Why 2018 Was the Year Justin Bieber Truly Got Serious About His Future
+Why Justin Bieber Decided to Truly Get Serious About His Future

 Splash News

-That foresight allowed them to reconnect relatively baggage-free this summer, picking up where they left off without having to waste time repairing old wrongs.
+That foresight allowed them to reconnect relatively baggage-free this summer, picking up where they left off.
 And while Baldwin was "taken off guard" by the speedy proposal, a pal revealed to E!
 News, she was by no means hesitant.
 As she remarked to Australian magazine Stellar, "I'm beyond excited."

 And just when speculation about just when and where these two crazy kids would make it official (his newly purchased 101-acre property in his native province of Ontario was a top contender), they up and did it when no one was looking, slipping into the back room at a New York City courthouse in September when even the most in-the-know members of their teams thought they were just inquiring about marriage licenses.